phalcon/documentation/docs/views.md

 | Action            | `view`      |
 | Parameter         | `12345`     |

-The dispatcher will look for a `InvoicesController` and its action `viewAction`.
+The dispatcher will look for an `InvoicesController` and its action `viewAction`.
 A simple controller file for this example:

 ```php
 <?php